clarencecastillo/NTUOSS-TelegramBotsWorkshop/README.md

 | 3 | `Munchkin` | 8 | `Moon` |
 | 4 | `Cheeks` | 9 | `Meowers` |

-For example, if my matriculation number is U1359234X, my cat bot's honorific would be `Captain` as derived from `(1+3+5+9+2+3+4)%10 = 7` .
-Combined with my name's first initial `C` (which maps to `Rainbow`) and given my *5.0* GPA times the day of my birth 20, `5.0*20%10 = 0` (which maps to `Bellyrubs`), my cat bot's full name would be `Captain Rainbow Bellyrubs`.
-Consequently, my cat bot's username would be `captainrainbowbellyrubscatbot`.
+For example, if my matriculation number is U1359234X, my catbot's honorific would be `Captain` as derived from `(1+3+5+9+2+3+4)%10 = 7` .
+Combined with my name's first initial `C` (which maps to `Rainbow`) and given my *5.0* GPA times the day of my birth 20, `5.0*20%10 = 0` (which maps to `Bellyrubs`), my catbot's full name would be `Captain Rainbow Bellyrubs`.
+Consequently, my catbot's username would be `captainrainbowbellyrubscatbot`.

-For you lazy bums out there, Steve built a bot that helps you figure out your cat name for you (code in the `examples` folder).
+For you lazy bums out there, Steve built a bot that helps you figure out your catbot's name for you (see `examples\catfather.py`).
 Its name is `CatFather`.
 You can find it by its handle `@CatMotherBot` (because feminism?).
-Oh, and when you're done naming your cat, you will be greeted with the opportunity help us track our task completion rate.
+Oh, and when you're done naming your catbot, you will be greeted with the opportunity help us track our task completion rate.
 Neat, huh?

 *We will host `CatFather` for this session only.*

 #### 1.2 Acquire Telegram HTTP API Token

-Once we've got our Cat Bot name settled, the next step is to acquire a token from Telegram.
+Once we've got our catbot name settled, the next step is to acquire a token from Telegram.
 To do this, we need to let BotFather know that we want to create a bot.
 Open Telegram and search for *BotFather* in the contacts search field.
 Ask it to register a new bot for you by sending the command `/newbot` after which it'll ask you for your bot's name and username.

 ![task 1.2 screenshot](screenshots/task_1_2.png?raw=true)

-Take note of our new bot's token to access Telegram's HTTP API as we'll need it in the code we're about to write so we can tell Telegram the behavior of our cat bot.
+Take note of our new bot's token to access Telegram's HTTP API as we'll need it in the code we're about to write so we can tell Telegram the behavior of our catbot.

 The token should look something like this: